Friday, March 14, 2014

 Men generally value simplicity.
 Men are usually are not as keen to details as women.
 This is reflected in the way they speak and deal with things.
 It is also reflected in their fashion sense.
 Most typically, what's inside a man's closet are plain clothes to wear like trousers and collared shirts, some sporty and leather shoes and belts.
 For accessories, probably all he'll ever have is what he needs--a watch.
 The key to achieve simplicity without compromising style is to choose a high-quality, luxury watch.
 Something with a streamlined design yet full of value.
 Swiss watchmaker Corum has a collection of metal-plated watches of premier quality, many of which are limited editions.
 The designs are classic without being boring.
 Just enough elegance for a man successful yet covert.
 One of its famous collections, the "Admiral Cup," is an old collection that never loses its charm, a standard of simplicity and style.

-Corum is available in Shreve & Co. at Pal Alto, California.
+Corum is available in Shreve & Co. in San Francisco, California.

 Friday, December 27, 2013